Or please send donations van money order, cheque to:

 Please, donate today.
 We need your financial assistance to continue the struggle for justice and fairness for all.

-NV-CURE Board of Directors:
+In name of all NV-CURE Board of Directors: